Medicare 2015 Open Enrollment | Enroll in Medicare Plans | Advantage Plans 2015

-It lasts for 6 months and starts for most people on the first day of the month that you are both 65 years old and enrolled in Medicare Part B. During this time, you have your choice of any Medigap plan offered in your state.
+It lasts for 6 months and starts on the first day of the month that you are both 65 years old and enrolled in Medicare Part B. During this time, you have your choice of any Medigap plan offered in your state.
 Shop around on this site and compare.

 If you miss the deadline, you can still apply for Medigap insurance - and it becomes even more important to shop around because not all insurance companies will be able to cover your needs.